Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

     AMD ROCm compilers.
 This environment will only be offered on LUMI-G.

-  - The name contains neither of those: The package is compiled with the system gcc compiler, something that is only done for software that is absolutely not performance-critical like some build tools and workflow tools.
+  - The name contains neither of those: The package is compiled with the system gcc compiler, something that is only done for software that is not performance-critical like some build tools and workflow tools.

 In EasyBuild, `cpeGNU`, `cpeCray`, `cpeAOCC` and `cpeAMD` are called toolchains, a set of compatible compilers, MPI and mathematical libraries.
 Software compiled with the system compiler is also called software compiled with the system toolchain, which is a restricted toolchain that only contains the compiler.
-Software compiled with different `cpe*` toolchains cannot be loaded at the same time, but can be loaded together with software compiled with the SYSTEM toolchain.
+Software compiled with different `cpe*` toolchains cannot be loaded at the same time but can be loaded together with software compiled with the SYSTEM toolchain.
 The module system currently does not protect you against making such mistakes!
 However, software may fail to work properly.